|Hindu/Jain Vegetarian*||Same as VEGAN, accepts pure dairy products, but also avoids onion & garlic and root vegetables.|

 - *Food for Life Global recognizes affiliate projects that conform to the Hindu/Jain diet

 - **Food for Life Global does not financially support Food for Life affiliate projects that serve a lacto-vegetarian diet.
-Grants are only awarded to Food for Life projects that are exclusively vegan or who use only ahimsa dairy.
+Grants are only awarded to Food for Life projects that are exclusively vegan.

 - ***Food for Life Global affiliate projects do not serve meals containing onion and garlic.